Multistability and rare spontaneous transitions in barotropic $\beta$-plane turbulence: Introduction

 The aim of this paper is to develop and extend those results in several ways, pushing the power of rare event algorithm for studying unobserved phenomena so far, for instance rare transitions for eddy-driven jets.
 We clearly demonstrate the generic nature of multistability by performing bistability experiments between the attractors with two and three jets respectively.
-New results include a complete description of the three jet structure.
-Amazingly there are actually six different types of three-jet states with different jet spacing.
+New results include a complete description of the three-jet structure.
+Amazingly, there are actually six different types of three-jet states with different jet spacing.
 The dynamics can remain quasi-stationary close to the two-jet state for a very long time, switch to the three-jet states; change several times its type of three-jet states, before coming back to the two-jet states.
 We confirm the instanton phenomenology for transition between the two-jet states and the three jet-states, but we also demonstrate it for transitions between different three-jet states.
-This fascinating complex phase space structure for the slow dynamics, occurring on very long time scales, has profound implication on our understanding of Jovian like planets.
-It suggests that the observed state of Jovian troposphere is most-probably one among many different ones, for a fixed set of forcing parameters.
+This fascinating complex phase space structure for the slow dynamics, occurring on very long time scales, has profound implication on our understanding of gas-giant planets.
+It suggests that the current state of Jovian troposphere, and of many other gas-giant planets, is most probably one among many different ones, for a fixed set of forcing parameters.
 This profound fact suggests a very simple explanation of the observed asymmetry between the northern and southern hemisphere structure of Jupiter.
-In the conclusion we explain why we believe that this observation for a barotropic dynamics is expected to be robust for more comprehensive models.
-This open a completely new set of scientific questions for planetary atmosphere studies.
+In the conclusion, we explain why we believe that this observation for a barotropic dynamics is expected to be robust for more comprehensive models.
+This opens a completely new set of scientific questions for planetary atmosphere studies.